Search

 How Thermal Ribbon Printing Works

-Thermal ribbon printing uses a ribbon coated with wax, resin, or a mix of both.
+Thermal ribbon printing uses a thermal printer ribbon coated with wax, resin, or a mix of both.
 The thermal head heats the ribbon, causing the ink to transfer onto the label or paper.
 This process creates a durable and high-quality print.

 Advantages of Thermal Ribbon Printing